 Scotland produces XXX billion in revenues which goes to Westminster Westminster returns much less than that in the block grant to Holyrood.
 Scotland is being ripped off by Westminster.

 To be able to prove this conclusively is an on-going activity for Indy supporters.
 So if Alastair Darling said this actually while he was UK Chancellor of the Exchequer in the Gordon Brown Labour Government of 2007-2010, well that is quite a quote to have handy for another Scottish Independence campaign.

-But Google searching does provide another reference to John Jappy.
+But Google searching about Darling’s statement does provide a reference to John Jappy.
 You might not have heard of him: he was from Inverness and worked in the civil Service in Accountant and Comptroller General’s Branch.
 Several quick promotions took him to the Head Office in London, and further promotions to the General Accounting Division, with links to the Treasury.
-This involved me in the preparation of National Budgets.
-When he retired and was active in CND.
+This involved him in the preparation of National Budgets.
+When he retired he was active in CND.
 He died in Feb 2018.